Enter the density, flow speed, characteristic linear dimension, and dynamic viscosity of a fluid to determine the Reynold’s number.

 - Finally, calculate the Reynold’s Number.

-Using the formula we find the reynolds number to be 100*5*10/10 = 500.
+Using the formula we find the Reynolds number to be 100*5*10/10 = 500.
 This is a laminar flow.

 Reynold’s Number is a dimensionless number that represents the ratio of the inertial forces to viscous forces acting on a fluid that is moving through an area, most often a tube.

-Reynold’s number is used to classify whether fluids are moving in laminar or turbulent flow.
+Reynold’s number is used to classify whether fluids are moving in a laminar or turbulent flow.
 A number less than 2100 indicates laminar and a number greater than 2100 indicates turbulent flow.

 Laminar flow is flow described as viscous flow in which the liquid flows along the lays of a tube without causing eddies or turbulence.